 Play if: You like to move fast and dish out damage before quickly disappearing again.

-Overwatch’s true sniper, Widowmaker is all about long-distance headshots.
-Her sniper rifle turns into an automatic rifle for close-range combat, but she’s best when she’s sniping.
+As Overwatch’s true sniper, Widowmaker is all about long-distance headshots.
+Her rifle turns into an automatic weapon for close-range combat, but she’s best when she’s sniping.

 If you have a great aim and can consistently get headshots on fast-moving targets, Widowmaker is a huge asset to a team.
 But since she’s usually not on the objective, she offers little utility aside from getting kills.